 "Awww..."
-Everyone sighed except Andromeda, who bestowed one of her rare, wide smiles.
+Everyone sighed except my mum, who bestowed one of her rare, wide smiles.

-"Come inside and meet the family," she invited.
-Dad met us in the entry and enveloped me in a bear hug before welcoming my partner with a vigorous handshake.
+"Come inside and meet the family," she said.
+Dad met us in the entry and enveloped me in a bear hug before welcoming Remus with a vigorous handshake.

 Everyone around us laughed to hear Paul's horrified, "NO!"

 "I might be willing...if the persuasion was exceptional," said Gerald, waggling his brows at his bride-to-be.